EMDR Therapy — Billings, MT

 Get Started Today

-EMDR stands for Eye Movement Desensitization and Reprocessing — and despite the clinical name, the experience is often gentler than people expect.
-It's a structured, evidence-based therapy developed in the late 1980s that's now one of the most researched treatments for trauma in the world.
-It's endorsed by the World Health Organization, the American Psychological Association, and the U.S. Department of Veterans Affairs.
+EMDR stands for Eye Movement Desensitization and Reprocessing.
+Despite the clinical name, the experience is often gentler than people expect.
+It’s a structured, evidence-based therapy developed in the late 1980s and now one of the most well-researched treatments for trauma in the world.
+It is endorsed by the World Health Organization, the American Psychological Association, and the U.S. Department of Veterans Affairs.

-In a session, your therapist guides you to briefly hold a distressing memory in mind while simultaneously focusing on an external stimulus — typically the therapist's moving fingers, bilateral tapping, or alternating tones through headphones.
-This bilateral stimulation activates both sides of the brain and appears to mimic what happens during REM sleep, when the brain naturally processes and integrates experiences.
+In a session, your therapist guides you to briefly hold a distressing memory in mind while simultaneously focusing on an external stimulus, typically the therapist’s moving fingers, bilateral tapping, or alternating tones through headphones.
+This bilateral stimulation activates both hemispheres of the brain and appears to mimic what happens during REM sleep, when the brain naturally processes and integrates experience.

 EMDR is not hypnosis.
 You stay fully awake, aware, and in control throughout.
-You don't have to describe the trauma in detail if you don't want to.
+You don’t have to describe the trauma in detail.
 And you can stop at any time.
+See also our full trauma therapy page for more on how BSC approaches trauma treatment.

 Phase 1